wovo/hwcpp/docs/hwcpp-primer.md

 }
 ~~~

-The hwcpp::invert<> template can be used to create a pin that inverses
+The hwcpp::invert<> decorator template can be used to create a pin that inverses
 the behavior of the pin it decorates.
 If we invert the first
 three pins this way before passing them to fanout, the LEDs
 alternate left-right.